celo-org/celo-blockchain/cmd/mycelo/README.md

 mycelo load-bot path/to/env
 ```

-This will generate cUSD transfer on each of the developers account of the enviroment.
+This will generate cUSD transfer on each of the developers account in the enviroment.

 This feature is still experimental and needs more work, but it's already usable.